 The Garden Slug, Bright Centre, 55 Lorong L Telok Kurau, #01-59/61, Singapore 425500 and 37 Lowland Road, Singapore 547440

 This colonial-style cafe and bar is set at a two-story bungalow with an old English country vibe.
-Boasting a farm to table concept, guests and their four-legged friends can enjoy dishes with freshly picked garnishes in the adjacent garden.
-Its alfresco dining area and garden are both spacious and dog-friendly, so sit back, relax with your pooch, and enjoy a Kaya Martini – we have done the taste test and can assure you that it is heavenly.
+Boasting a farm-to-table concept, guests and their four-legged friends can enjoy dishes with freshly picked garnishes in the adjacent garden.
+Its alfresco dining area and garden are spacious and dog-friendly, so sit back, relax with your pooch, and enjoy a Kaya Martini – we have done the taste test and can assure you that it is heavenly.
+Plus, celebrate your beloved pooch’s “bark” day with their special party package.
+There’s also a new outlet opening May 2024 at 1-Flowerhill.

 Cafe de Nicole’s Flower, UNI Building, 224 Telok Kurau Road, #01-01, Singapore 423836